manthank17-learn/mindscrole/README.md

-# MindScroll V1.1 - Instagram Reel Transcript MVP
+# MindScrole V1.1 - Instagram Reel Transcript MVP

-MindScroll is an AI-powered tool designed to extract and display transcripts from Instagram Reels.
+MindScrole is an AI-powered tool designed to extract and display transcripts from Instagram Reels.
 This MVP allows users to submit a Reel URL and receive a **full transcript** of the video directly on a web dashboard built with **Streamlit**.

 ---